-If you don’t want to drink plain apple cider vinegar, you should check out Enzymedica’s Apple Cider Vinegar capsules.
-They are made from raw, unfiltered apple cider vinegar that still contains the mother, so you can get all of the same health benefits in a convenient, easy-to-consume capsule.
+If you don’t want to drink plain apple cider vinegar, our Apple Cider Vinegar capsules are made from raw, unfiltered apple cider vinegar that still contains the mother, so you can get all of the same health benefits in a convenient, easy-to-consume capsule.

 1 Johnston, C.S., Kim, C.M., Buller, A.J.
 (2004).
 Vinegar Improves Insulin Sensitivity to a High-Carbohydrate Meal in Subjects With Insulin Resistance or Type 2 Diabetes.
 Diabetes Care.
 27(1): 281-282.